mojochao/npm-mode/README.md

 ## Installation

-### Emacs Package Manager
+### Package Manager

-The recommended way to install npm-mode.el is through the Emacs package manager and [MELPA](https://github.com/milkypostman/melpa).
+The recommended way to install npm-mode.el is through the package manager and [MELPA](https://github.com/milkypostman/melpa).

 ### Manual Installation